-The parties must complete discovery, including depositions, by 30 days before trial; however, depositions taken in lieu of live testimony at trial will be permitted until 15 days before trial.
+] [.
+Trial The trial date is scheduled for, commencing ata.m., before a freeholder jury, panel of commissioners or bench trial (select applicable option).
+The estimated length of trial is days.
+If the case is set before a panel of commissioners, each party shallmust submit nominations of at least six (6) qualified persons on or before so that at least nine (9) commissioners and two (2) alternates can be summoned for trial.
+Counsel for petitioner shallmust prepare and submit a sketch order for the court's use in appointing and summoning commissioners for trial. ] II.
+Discovery The parties shallmust complete discovery, including depositions, by 30 days before trial; however, depositions taken in lieu of live testimony at trial will be permitted until 15 days before trial.
 "Complete" means that all interrogatories, requests for production, requests for admissions and other discovery must be served sufficiently in advance of trial to allow a timely response at least 30 days before trial.
-Depositions may be taken after the specified time period by agreement of counsel of record or for good cause shown, provided however, that the taking of a deposition after the deadline established herein will not provide a basis for continuance of the trial date or the scheduling of motions inconsistent with the normal procedures of the court.
+Depositions may be taken after the specified time period by agreement of counsel of record or for good cause shown, provided however, that the taking of a deposition after the deadline established herein shallwill not provide a basis for continuance of the trial date or the scheduling of motions inconsistent with the normal procedures of the court.
 The parties have a duty to seasonably supplement and amend discovery responses pursuant to Rule 4:1(e) of the Rules of Supreme Court of Virginia.
 Seasonably means as soon as practical.
 No provision of this Order supersedes the Rules of Supreme Court of Virginia governing discovery.
-Any discovery motion filed must contain a certification that counsel has made a good faith effort to resolve the matters set forth in the motion with opposing counsel.

-III.
-Designation of Experts

-If requested in discovery, petitioner's experts must be identified on or before 120 days before trial.
-If requested in discovery, defendant's and all other opposing experts must be identified on or before 90 days before trial.
-If requested in discovery, experts or opinions responsive to new matters raised in the opposing parties' identification of experts must be designated no later than 60 days before trial.
-If requested, all information discoverable under Rule 4:1(b)(4)(A)(i) of the Rules of Supreme Court of Virginia must be provided.
+Any discovery motion filed shallmust contain a certification that counsel has made a good faith effort to resolve the matters set forth in the motion with opposing counsel. ] III.
+Designation of Experts If requested in discovery, petitioner's experts shallmust be identified on or before 120 days before trial.
+If requested in discovery, defendant's and all other opposing experts shallmust be identified on or before 90 days before trial.
+If requested in discovery, experts or opinions responsive to new matters raised in the opposing parties' identification of experts shallmust be designated no later than 60 days before trial.
+If requested, all information discoverable under Rule 4:1(b)(4)(A)(i) of the Rules of Supreme Court of Virginia shallmust be provided.
 An expert will not ordinarily be permitted to express any nondisclosed opinions at trial.
-The foregoing deadlines will not relieve a party of the obligation to respond to discovery requests within the time periods set forth in the Rules of Supreme Court of Virginia, including, in particular, the duty to supplement or amend prior responses pursuant to Rule 4:1(e).
+The foregoing deadlines shallwill not relieve a party of the obligation to respond to discovery requests within the time periods set forth in the Rules of Supreme Court of Virginia, including, in particular, the duty to supplement or amend prior responses pursuant to Rule 4:1(e).